 02 of 14

-Grab A Great Slice Of Pizza On Your Las Vegas Layover At Five50 Pizza Bar
+Grab a Great Slice of Pizza at Five50 Pizza Bar

 It’s not just pizza but the pizza at Five50 Pizza is good enough to warrant a trip on its own.
 Head to Aria Las Vegas and order a few of the small plates along with a slice to take back to the airport.
 Try the pork belly crostini, the meatballs, and the jalapeno corn arancini.
 Come to think of it you might need some salume and a salad.
 Make sure to come hungry for Chef Shawn McClain’s idea of pizza when he combines a few different styles to create one of the best pies in Las Vegas.Continue to 3 of 14 below.